facebookresearch/AnimatedDrawings/README.md

     cd AnimatedDrawings
     pip install -e .

+If you get a `permission denied` erorr when trying to clone the repo, you don't have access.
+To get permission, follow the instructions on [this page](https://www.internalfb.com/intern/wiki/FAIR/Platforms/Getting_started/fairinternal-github/).

 In addition, if you want to automatically rig your own drawings, you'll need to [install torchserve and it's dependencies](https://github.com/pytorch/serve/blob/master/README.md#install-torchserve) and [obtain the necessary model weights](./torchserve/model_store/README.md)